plpxsk/dotfiles/README.md

 # Emacs

+**Update: macOS Big Sur seems to fix the following issue**

-!! macOS Catalina Problems: spotlight switching and desktop file access.
+macOS Catalina Problems: spotlight switching and desktop file access.
 Resolve:

 1. Install from https://emacsformacosx.com
 1. Then OPEN emacs for the first time, to overcome the "unsigned package" dialog and so that next steps work.
 Otherwise you may get a "Emacs package is corrupted" or similar error..